thearossman/iris-artifact-eval/README.md

 * **User-Defined Filters, Data Types, and Callbacks.** Iris provides complete programmable control over filter predicates, data transformation and construction, and callback (analysis) code.

 * **Connection Scope.** Iris scopes subscriptions to inferred connections, i.e., bidirectional packet streams associated with the same five-tuple until a FIN/ACK sequence, RST, or user-configurable inactivity timeout.
-Connections may not fully establish (i.e., an unanswered SYN is treated as a ``connection'' by \system).
+Connections may not fully establish (i.e., an unanswered SYN is treated as a ``connection'' by Iris).
-Applications that analyze data across connections can be built on top of \system, much like Iris is built on top of DPDK.
+Applications that analyze data across connections can be built on top of Iris, much like Iris is built on top of DPDK.

 * **State Machines.** To expose both common abstractions and low-level access to connection data, Iris presents connections to user code as a set of protocol-specific state machines that user-defined functions can hook into.
 Iris currently supports the states and state transitions described in [DataLevel](core/src/conntrack/conn/conn_state.rs#L29).